 Types

-Ott & Wilson (2011) describe three types of church planters: pastoral church planter, catalytic church planter, and apostolic church planter
+Ott & Wilson (2011) describe three types of church planters: pastoral church planter, catalytic church planter, and apostolic church planter:

 The pastoral church planter assumes pastoral roles such as preaching, teaching, and counseling in the church.
 This approach is used until a national pastor is trained and funded locally.